 That could be the line manager, or the brand and marketing team, the social media team, recruitment advisors, participants in a recruitment panel, and so on.
 It’s part of the overall theme to consider – as I spoke about at the CIPD (Chartered Institute of Personnel and Development)) annual conference – Workplace Inclusion and Workforce Diversity from a Corporate Strategy perspective.

 Here’s the summary, behind each of the segments there are a set of prompts and suggestions to investigate; topics for future blog pieces.

-Consider each of these eight elements to use the employee life cycle for diversity and inclusion:
+Consider each of these eight elements to use the employee life cycle for equity, diversity and inclusion: